 brendan.sheehan (at) tyndall (dot) ie

-Brendan received a B.Sc. degree in Experimental Physics and a Ph.D. in astronomical instrumentation from NUI Galway in 2004 and 2009, respectively.
-After his Ph.D. degree, he continued in the field of astronomy as an Instrument Scientist carrying a number of field trips to Spain, Italy and LaPalma, Canary Islands with a travelling Optical Polarimeter (Galway Astronomical Stokes Polarimeter).
+Brendan received a B.Sc. degree in Experimental Physics and a Ph.D. for the development of astronomical instrumentation (Galway Ultr-fast Imager or GUFI) from NUI Galway in 2004 and 2009, respectively.
+After his Ph.D. degree, he continued in the field of astronomy as an Instrument Scientist carrying a number of field trips to Spain, Italy and LaPalma, Canary Islands with a travelling Optical Polarimeter (Galway Astronomical Stokes Polarimeter or GASP).

 In 2011, he joined Tyndall National Institute in Cork working in the area of semiconductor research where initially he took the lead in the automation of electrical test equipment and data processing.
-Later was part of a research team investigating the electrical properties of high-k dielectrics, 2D materials, dichalcogenides materials – both thin-films and nanowires for non-volatile memory applications.
+Following on from this work he was part of a research team investigating the electrical properties of high-k dielectrics, 2D materials, dichalcogenides materials – both thin-films and nanowires for non-volatile memory applications.
 Brendan currently works within the electron microscopy analysis facility (EMAF) where the group provides services to industry and research for semiconductor device and material characterisation.
-Services include High Resolution Imaging of micro and nano devices, analysis of material surfaces and interfaces, investigating contamination, structural and material defects in material systems.
+Services include High Resolution Imaging of micro and nano devices, analysis of material surfaces and interfaces, investigating contamination, structural and material defects in material systems, AFM techniques.